HCDI Request for Proposals

-Future funding rounds typically take place twice per year with deadlines in February and September.
+Future funding rounds typically take place twice per year.
 In rare instances, J-PAL North America will consider off-cycle proposals for projects, including pilots, facing time constraints due to factors outside of their control.
 Off-cycle proposals will face the same scrutiny as proposals submitted during the RFP round, and must include a justification for off-cycle submission.
 Decisions on these applications are typically made in about two weeks.
 We accept travel/proposal development grants at any time of the year.